grafana/tempo-operator/tests/e2e-openshift-upgrade/upgrade/README.md

 # OpenShift Upgrade Tests

 ## Prerequisites
-* OpenShift cluster must be available
+* OpenShift cluster version > 4.12
 * OLM must be installed
 * tempo-operator must not be installed
-* File-based catalog (FBC) image for upgrade must be available
+* File-based catalog (FBC) image for upgrade must be available.
 * The following values must be provided when running the test:
   - `upgrade_fbc_image`: FBC image containing the operator version to upgrade to
   - `upgrade_operator_version`: Target operator version for upgrade